Master of Arts Program

 Students in the Day School Teaching concentration are required to take the following course or an equivalent as one of their electives:

-Students in the other concentrations may take any Judaica electives, and are not required to take Talmud electives.
+Students in the other concentration may take any Judaica electives, and are not required to take Talmud electives.

 4. Education (19 credits)